gcallah/BookReviews/holston.md

 enables him to call a truce in the war of all against all.
 If he used his might to, for instance, wipe out his own subjects, Hobbes would certainly not claim that that makes it right.

-The next "founder" of modern deliberative democratic theory, per Holston, was Immanuel Kant.
+Another salient precursor to modern deliberative democratic theory, per Holston, is Immanuel Kant.
 Kant emphasized the role of universal, abstract reason freed from any bondage to custom in making moral choices.
 This is most famously expressed in his "categorical imperative," which holds that one should always act as if one's action were an example of a universal law.
 Holston notes that "where the ancients had once seen the laws formalism is simultaneously an advantage, and a disadvantage in the resolution of moral and political questions, Kant saw only the former..."
-(57)
+(57) The

 Holston writes "Over the course of the last several decades, the autonomy tradition of Rousseau and Kant has enjoyed somewhat of a renaissance in contemporary democratic theory" (63).
 As mentioned above,